Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 ### Portable media ###

-Portable hard drives are commonly used for [backing up](backing_up_data.md) data in the field.
+Portable hard drives are commonly used for [backing up](backing_up_data.md) data in the field but their use-case should be carefully considered.
 Some portable media types are not useful for long-term storage because they quickly degrade or become obsolete.

 * Buy reputable makes of portable hard drives.
 If you are going to use a lot of them (for example, during a particular field season), by at least two different makes to avoid buying a "bad" batch.
 * Consider buying several medium-sized hard drives rather than one large one.
 If one fails, at least you do not lose everything.
 * Take care of hard drives: remember that they are susceptible to physical damage and depending on how many times you write to them, may only last a few years.
 * Pendrives are easy to lose and shouldn't be considered as reliable for data backup.
 * USB-3 devices offer faster speeds for copying data.
+* TODO security issues

 ### Cloud storage ###